-are potential benefits for several groups of people, Part-time contracts can provide people with training and experience.
+Part-time contracts can provide people with framing and experience.
 They in turn provide employers with a reserve of resources to be called upon during holidays, periods of high absenteeism or in very busy times.
-Furthermore, should a full-time vacanes occur, experience of part-time work allows both the employer and the employee to make an informed decision.
-Remember that part-time work can take many shapes, alternative an informed decision, remember that pare-time work can take many shapes; alternate weeks, short weeks and many other possibilities should all be examined.
+Furthermore, should a full-time vacancy occur, experience of part time work allows by the the employer and the employee to make an informed decision.
+Remember that part-time work can take many shapes: afternate weeks, short weeks and many other possibilities should all be examined.
 EXECUTIVE POST No 201